Azure/azure-sdk/docs/dotnet/introduction.md

 }
 ```

-Using the virtual property instead of the parameter requires the property to be mocked to return the value before the constructor is called when the mock is created.
+In mocks, using the virtual property instead of the parameter requires the property to be mocked to return the value before the constructor is called when the mock is created.
 In [Moq] this requires using the delegate parameter to create the mock, which may not be an obvious workaround.

 See [Supporting Mocking](#dotnet-mocking) for details.